R.B.Bailey Jr is an American English teacher, published writer, video producer, voice-over artist and blogger, living in Japan for 19 years now.

 In June 2001, he and his wife packed up and moved to Japan, spending an entire first year with no job, no money.
 During that time, he would go to the library (for free entertainment) and started reading in earnest again.
-He also tried his hand at writing, and wrote “Promises Kept”…a story about a small-town deputy, trying to understand why a series of series of bad events was happening.
+He also tried his hand at writing, and wrote “Promises Kept”…a story about a small-town deputy, trying to understand why a series of bad events were happening.
 He finished the story in a few days, and right after that, got his first teaching job.

 “Promises Kept” sat in his desk drawer for several years to come.